burrsutter/docker_tutorial/readme.md

 #### Modify the image and provide our own custom Java application

-1. If you remember way back to `ls /c/Users/Burr/demo`, the `Users` directory on your Windows host is shared with the boot2docker-vm (thanks to VirtualBox Guest Additions).
+1. If you remember way back to `ls /c/Users/<your_username>/demo`, the `Users` directory on your Windows host is shared with the docker `default` host (thanks to VirtualBox Guest Additions).
 In your home directory, create a directory called `docker_projects` that is a sibling of `demo`.
-You can create the directory from within the boot2docker-vm with the following command (or just use File Explorer).
+You can create the directory from within the docker-machine host `default` with the following command (or just use File Explorer).

     ````
-    mkdir /c/Users/Burr/docker_projects
+    mkdir /c/Users/<your_username>/docker_projects
     ````
     > Use your home directory name in place of "Burr"

     and then create a sub-directory called `myapp`

     ````
-    mkdir /c/Users/Burr/docker_projects/myapp
+    mkdir /c/Users/<your_username>/docker_projects/myapp
     ````

     > You can create the "myapp" directory via Windows Explorer or the boot2docker-vm shell